-- Finding the right time to refinance
+- Reasons to refinance

-- How to avoid refinance issues and delays
+- Avoid issues and delays

-- Before committing to a refi
+- Preparing to refi

 Good reasons to refinance your investment property

-- Lower your mortgage rate or pay off your loan faster
+- Lower your mortgage rate

 “You likely want to keep your carrying costs as low as possible on an investment property.
 This is due to the risky nature of potentially not having a tenant at times,” he says.